nickkuijpers/laravel-custom-post-manager/README.md

 You will be able to create a user interface for content management in minutes.

 > :warning: This is still a work in progress, and breaking changes may be introduced.
-It does work now :)
+It does work though.

 ## Impression